 NMPA finalized settlement agreements with Fullscreen, Inc., Maker Studios, Inc., and Rap Genius, resulting in distributions to its members during the FY 2016 membership program.
 NMPA also offered model license agreements with SoundCloud and Flipagram allowing eligible publishers to take part in advances from the services.

-With the exception of the NMPA Late Fee Program, settlement will be calculated using each music publisher’s submission of income data to NMPA.
+With the exception of the NMPA Late Fee Program, market shares will be calculated using each music publisher’s submission of income data corresponding with the annual dues payment received by NMPA.
 Distributions to each participating publisher will be based on its relative market share as compared to all other publishers participating in a particular settlement.
 Please contact Stephanie Li if you have further questions.

 No. A publisher does not have to join HFA to become a member in good standing with NMPA.

 The purchasing publisher should include the previous calendar year revenue for that catalog in their data revenue submission.
 If you have further questions about acquisitions, please contact Stephanie Li.